learn-co-students/swift-wwdc-badges-collections-ios-0616/README.md

 230  | 80 people
 240  | 35 people
 260  | 60 people
-**Hint:** *You may have noticed that Michael Faraday's assigned room does not exist.
+**Hint:** *You may have noticed that one of the assigned rooms does not actually exist.
 You will need to handle this case in one of the functions.*

 1. Create a dictionary instance in `Sandbox.swift` to hold this information in your code.
 The rooms should be integer keys and the capacities should be integer values.